The jdbc: component allows you to work with databases using JDBC queries and operations via SQL text as the message payload.

-The default maximum number of rows that can be read by a polling query
+The default maximum number of rows that can be read by a polling query.
+The default value is 2000 for Camel 1.5.0 or older.
+In newer releases the default value is 0.

-In the sample below we fetches the rows from the customer table.
+In the sample below we fetch the rows from the customer table.

 First we register our datasource in the Camel registry as testdb: